 4. Standard Features and Functionality: COTS items come with standard features and functionalities that are commonly found in the commercial marketplace.
 They are not specifically designed or tailored to meet government requirements.

-The use of COTS items in federal contracting offers several advantages.
+The use of COTS items under FAR 12.103 in federal contracting offers several advantages.
 It can lead to cost savings, faster acquisition timelines, and reduced risks associated with developing custom solutions.
 By leveraging commercially available products and services, the government can take advantage of the innovation, economies of scale, and efficiencies offered by the commercial marketplace.

 The use of COTS items is governed by the Federal Acquisition Regulation (FAR), which provides guidance and requirements for federal contracting processes.
 Contractors and procurement officials should consult the FAR and agency-specific regulations to ensure compliance when acquiring and using COTS items in government contracts.